adeeconometrics/SQLLanguages/Oracle/PLSQL_Notes1.md

     - `savepoint`

 DCL and DDL statements cannot be directly executed in PL/SQL since they are executed at run time.
-The recommended way of working with DDL and DCL sttaements within PL/SQL is to use Dynamic SQL with the `execute immediate` statement.
+The recommended way of working with DDL and DCL statements within PL/SQL is to use Dynamic SQL with the `execute immediate` statement.

 > Dynamic SQL is a programming technique that enables you to build SQL statements dynamically at runtime.
-You can create more general purpose, flexible applications by using dynamic SQL because the full text of a SQL statement may be unknown at compilation.
+You can create more general-purpose, flexible applications by using dynamic SQL because the full text of a SQL statement may be unknown at compilation.

 ---
 ## `SELECT` statement in PL/SQL
-- Retrieves data from a database into a PL/SQL variable with a `select`so it can work in PL/SQL.
+- Retrieves data from a database into a PL/SQL variable with a `select` so it can work in PL/SQL.

 ```SQL